-Calhoun County will follow CDC and OSHA guidance with respect to prevention and mitigation measures.
+Calhoun County will follow the most updated state and federal guidance with respect to prevention and mitigation measures.
 Various posters have been posted within the workplace to inform employees of recommended prevention and mitigation measures.
-Calhoun County will check the OSHA and CDC websites regularly for updates about recommended hygiene and mitigation measures.
 Finally, Calhoun County will adopt any additional infection-control measures that are reasonable in light of the work performed at the worksite and the rate of infection in the surrounding community.

 Employee Screening Before Entering the Workplace

 Calhoun County has implemented a screening protocol to identify known or suspected cases of COVID-19 among employees and isolate them from the remainder of the workforce.
-At the beginning of each day at the start of each work shift, Calhoun County will mandate that employees self-screen for signs and symptoms of COVID-19 as required.
-Employees have been directed to promptly report any signs and symptoms of COVID-19 to their supervisor and Human Resources before and during the work shift and have provided employees with instructions for how to make such a report to the employer.
-Click for Calhoun County's Paper Employee Entry Screening Questionnaire.
+At the beginning of each day at the start of each work shift, Calhoun County will mandate that employees self-screen for signs and symptoms of COVID-19 as required by emergency orders and rules.
+Employees are directed to promptly report any signs and symptoms of COVID-19 to their supervisor and Human Resources before and during the work shift and have provided employees with instructions for how to make such a report to the employer.
+View our Employee Entry Screening Questionnaire.

-A screening questionnaire should be completed by all employees before being permitted to enter the workplace and should comply with any required screening process required by the state or local jurisdiction in which the business is located.
-If an employee fails the screening process, he or she will be prevented from entering the premises until allowed to return to work under the relevant executive orders or public health orders, which requirements are explained in detail in the Return to Work Plan, attached as Appendix A. A healthcare provider’s note is not required to validate an illness or to return to work (although the employee must still meet the relevant criteria to return to work).
+A screening questionnaire should be completed by all employees before being permitted to enter the workplace each day .
+If an employee fails the screening process, he or she will be prevented from entering the premises until allowed to return to work under the County’s Return to Work Plan, attached as Appendix A.

 Self-Monitoring for Symptoms